SME Micro Loan in Singapore

 A microloan is a type of small-amount, short-term loan that is usually granted to people with a low level of resources, who do not have guarantees and, therefore, are excluded from traditional banking.

-Micro-loan for SMEs is another measure in favor of the growth of Singaporean small and medium-sized enterprises.
+Microloans for SMEs are another measure in favor of the growth of Singaporean small and medium-sized enterprises.
 Micro-loan allows access to a loan that cannot exceed the maximum limit of 35 thousand Singaporean dollars, granted by banks, financial intermediaries, and affiliated leasing companies.

-Microloans is aimed at people who cannot apply for a loan through traditional systems, such as banks because they do not meet the required requirements.
+Microloans are aimed at people who cannot apply for a loan through traditional systems, such as banks, because they do not meet the requirements.

-What is microloan for SMEs and how much can it finance
+What is a microloan for SMEs, and how much can it finance?

 SME Micro-loan is aimed at all those who want to open a new business and at existing small and medium-sized enterprises, which have not been established for more than 5 years, and who want to obtain financing with the “Fund Guarantee”.